brandenlopez-909/brandenlopez-909.Github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 ---

-My name is Branden Lopez, I am a first generation Hispanic-American and this June I became the first person in family to earn a degree.
+My name is Branden Lopez, I am a first-generation Hispanic-American and hold a degree in Financial Mathematics and Statistics, this January I joined San Jose State's Master in Data Science program.
+I chose this career path because it is a principle that I must constantly challenge myself and exercise my problem-solving skills.
+Data Science allows me to do both, it requires me to challenge myself by constantly learning new materials, and requires me to apply the information to everyday data.
 If I did not have an unquenching thirst for challenges, it is likely I would not be here today.
-Enduring homelessness, racism, homophobia, and a lack of mentorship in my academic career, I have overcome and will contnue to progress.
+Enduring homelessness, racism, and other low-income barriers that many other minorities have faced.

 When I’m not busy with school or work, I love to cook, read, play video games, and workout.